LaVie Land - Affordable Owner Financed Land for Sale

 Depending on structure:

-- The deed may transfer immediately and be secured by lien
+The deed may transfer immediately and be secured by lien or

 Both structures are legal.
 Both require clarity.